Atonement (novel): Part two

 By the time the Second World War has started, Robbie has spent several years in prison.
-He and Cecilia have passed several years exchanging letters, maintaining their love for each other.
+He and Cecilia have exchanged letters, maintaining their love for each other.
 Robbie is released from prison on the condition he enlist in the army.
 Meanwhile, Cecilia has completed training as a nurse, and cut off all contact with her family for the parts they played in locking Robbie up.
 Shortly before Robbie is deployed to France, they meet once for half an hour, during Cecilia's lunch break.
 Their reunion starts awkwardly, but they share a kiss before leaving each other.

-In France, the war is going badly, and the army is retreating to Dunkirk.
+The Battle of France is going badly and the army is retreating to Dunkirk.
 As the injured Robbie makes his way there, he thinks about his love for Cecilia and his hatred for Briony.
-However, he eventually concludes that Briony was too young to be blamed fully, and writes Cecilia a letter encouraging her to reconnect with her family.
+He concludes that Briony was too young to be blamed fully, and writes Cecilia a letter encouraging her to reconnect with her family.
 His condition deteriorates over the course of the section; he weakens and becomes delirious.
 Robbie falls asleep in Dunkirk, one day before the evacuation begins.